7 Burning Examples of Trauma Adaptation in Relationships

 Ironically, the more The Clinger clings, the more some partners pull away—and the very fear they’re trying to prevent becomes a reality.

-🏰 The Avoidant (Fort Knox of feelings)
+💔The Avoidant (Fort Knox of feelings)

 Trauma Adaptation: Keeps relationships at a distance, avoids deep emotional vulnerability.

 Root: Often didn’t feel emotionally safe growing up, so learned independence = survival.
+This can be one of the most confusing signs of trauma adaptation because of the constant push and pull it brings to the relationship,

 Now entering the emotional fortress: